 “Okay, let’s go.
 Do you know where his office is?”

 They walked to the boy’s gym and around to the other side where the offices and classrooms were located.
 They saw Tom standing in the hallway, and when he saw them he waved.

 “Hi, guys.
 Come on, my dad’s been waiting for Thea.
 He has the freshman basketball team waiting for you.
 Thea, we’re going to play a short game using Thea’s Rules and he wants you to explain them to the team and the two coaches who are going to be the refs.
 Okay?”

 Thea looked nervous, then shrugged her shoulders, grinned, and said, “Okay!
 I’m ready.
 It’ll be cool to see a game played under Thea’s Rules.
 Let’s go.”

-Tom opened the door to the boy’s gym and led them in to the basketball court.
+Tom opened the door to the boy’s gym and led them in then to the basketball court.
 Coach Larsen stood on the court with his back to the door and talking with the twelve basketball players in their practice uniforms, half with maroon jerseys and the other half with yellow jerseys.
 Jason and Ron recognized most of them from their classes.
-They were all freshmen and on average were much taller than most boys in the freshman class so they definitely stood out and were noticeable.
+They were all freshmen and on average were much taller than most boys in the freshman class, so they definitely stood out.